neruthes/archiviation/README.md

 ## Copyright

-Author: Joy Neop (a.k.a.
-Neruthes)
+Author: Neruthes (a.k.a.
+J.N.)

-License: MIT License.
+License: AGPL.